miniJs/miniSlider/README.md

 ## To Do

-* JavaScript manual Testing
 * Browser compatibility testing
+* Make the slider design responsive friendly
 * Other transition effects such as 'fade'
 * Preload image setting
-* Different delay time for very first slide only
+* Allow the option to have a different delay on the very first slide
-* Make the slider design responsive friendly
-* Add test coverage using jasmine.js

 ## Licence